 As you start developing your plan, keep these considerations in mind:

-• Of course, start by using a comprehensive planning tool to put together your long-term plan (not a calculator!).
+• Of course, start by using a comprehensive planning tool designed to create a financial plan.
 There are so many impactful variables that influence the end result that back-of-the-knapkin figuring, or less than robust financial tools, will only prove to be misleading.
 Be thorough and use the best possible information at your disposal.
 The level of due diligence needed when creating your plan can be reflected in the famous saying, "Garbage in, garbage out."
 The more accurate the information you enter, the more accurate the results will be, and vice versa.
 Also, the more inputs your planning tool allows, the more variables will be accounted for, and the more reliable the results will be.
-Generalizations, like using the same tax rate for the next 25 years, could easily skew your results by hundreds of thousands of dollars.
+Generalizations, like using the same investment return rate for the next 25 years, could easily skew your results by hundreds of thousands of dollars (varying your return rates to reflect the overall average that you expect is far better).
 The future is unknown, and predicting what might happen is certainly not an exact science, but that doesn't mean that it's okay to fly by the seat of your pants.
 What it does mean is that more care is needed in preparing for it, not less.
 Take your time and think things through.
-A well informed forecast is better than a straight out guess.
+A well informed forecast is far better than a guess.

 • Know, and track, your monthly expenses and cash flow on a regular basis.
 This works in tandem with the points above, but if you don't know, specifically and with certainty, how much you currently spend and save each month it will be difficult to set realistic goals and actions for the future.
 Current spending is the foundation for how your spending will likely change as you get older - even before retirement - and how expenses will end, start, and change during retirement.
 Estimating realistic expenses over time is half the battle of creating a solid financial plan.